Go-to Dining Spots: The Best Restaurants in Canberra

 Corella

 Right across the road from their sister, Assembly, Corella offers fine dining, elegance and blow-your-mind cocktails.
 The décor is chic and inviting, with soft pastel greens and a pop of blush.
-Inside seating is intimate, with only 30 seats and the warmer weather promises meals and drinks shared outside as you watch the world go by.
+Inside seating is intimate, with only 30 seats.
+Warmer weather promises meals and drinks shared outside as you watch the world go by.

 14 Lonsdale St, Braddon